 Most of the species have narrow and thorn-like leaves, with flowers generally being small, pea-shaped and golden yellow.
 Gorse is in flower through most of the year, hence the saying “When Gorse is out of bloom, kissing is out of season“.

-The scientific name was derived from the from the Celtic “ec” or “ac”, meaning “a prickle”, in reference to the prickley branches of the species.
+The scientific name was derived from the Celtic “ec” or “ac”, meaning “a prickle”, in reference to the prickley branches of the plant.

 The common name “Gorse” is derived from the Old English word “gorst”, which means “a wasteland” or “uncultivated area”.

 Gorse symbolizes fertility, protection and hope.

 According to various mythologies, this plant is associated with sun and light due to its bright yellow flowers.

 Interesting facts about Ulex